IUDataStructuresCourse/course-web-page-spring-2024/lectures/binomial-queues.md

 ### Merge Operation

 The merge function takes two binomial forests, ordered by increasing height, and turns them into a single forest.
+This operation can be implemented with a couple different algorithms.
-This algorithm is analogous to the merge of merge sort.
+One of them is analogous to the merge of merge sort.
+The other algorithm is analogous to addition of binary numbers.

 Examples: